Best States to Live in 2021

-Wisconsin is ranked 11th in the US News and World Report best places to live in 2019.
+Wisconsin is ranked 6th best state to live in or move to in the United States.
 Wisconsin is ranked 14th in both Health care and Education.
 The state is position 30 in Crime & Corrections Rankings and 24th in the economy.
 Each community in Wisconsin holds its appeal and attributes, making our country perhaps the best alternative for people hoping to live and work in an area that accommodates their way of life.

 One of the most extraordinary states in the nation, Wisconsin, is an incredible spot to call home.
 Wisconsin is real and unique, and there is no reasonable explanation for why everyone hasn’t entirely moved there.